damageboy/csmatio/readme.md

 written by David Zier.
 He published his code on [Matlab Central](http://www.mathworks.com/matlabcentral/fileexchange/16319)

 I found his work really useful.
-However it has some bugs and is somehow incomplete.
-I try to provide some fixes and enhancements here.
+It had some bugs however, so I try to provide some fixes and enhancements here.

-toaaot
+Tobias

 ------------------------------------------------------------------------